Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 The world knows William Fry as a renowned psychoneuroimmunologist who was a pioneer in the field of applied and therapeutic humor.
 His scientific studies on humor and laughter are too numerous to mention here.
 But his thirst for knowledge, his dedication to science, and his love of humor led him to be one of the most widely recognized experts in the field.
 One of his most treasured awards was the Lifetime Achievement Award from the Association for Applied and Therapeutic Humor.

 But if you are not one of the fortunate to have known Bill—the father, the husband, the grandfather, the colleague, the friend—then please read on.
 Bill was married for sixty years to the love of his life, Betty, who passed away a few years ago.
-And he leaves behind three children: Peter, Stephen, and Susan, as well as six grand children.
+He leaves behind three children: Peter, Stephen, and Susan, as well as six grandchildren.
 Bill traveled the world and made friends everywhere he went.
 Most of us knew of his plethora of writings on humor and laughter, but he also wrote on a broad range of topics—from children’s stories and poetry to string theory!

 I smile remembering our last visit: he was kind enough to put me up at his home.
-Despite the fact that he was pushing ninety, he scampered up and down the steps of his three-level house like a 10 year old.
-And while his body was bent and showing the signs of his years, his eyes twinkled and his wit was a sharp as a scalpel.
+Even though he was pushing ninety, he scampered up and down the steps of his three-level house like a 10-year-old.
+And while his body was bent and showing the signs of his years, his eyes twinkled and his wit was as sharp as a scalpel.

 On New Year’s Day this year I was hit with the flu (no, not a “Bar Flu”) and Bill had called to wish me “Happy New Year!”
 I didn’t whine, but I did tell him that I was under the weather.
-Well, two days later a small box showed up with his return address with a bottle of aspirin and a bottle of Pepto-Bismol, and a card with no name, just a smiley face.
-Despite the fact that I still felt lousy, I couldn’t help but laugh out loud.
+Well, two days later a small box showed up with his return address with a bottle of aspirin a bottle of Pepto-Bismol, and a card with no name, just a smiley face.
+Even though I still felt lousy, I couldn’t help but laugh out loud.

 How do you say goodbye to someone who has touched your life so significantly?
 We can’t tell them all the things we wish we’d said before they died.
 Years ago, my friend and colleague, Hope Mihalap, encouraged me to practice living eulogies.
 “Don’t wait until after someone has died to let them know how much they mean to you.
 Tell them all the good stuff before they die.”